 Johnathan Burgess graduated in the spring from Oklahoma State University with degrees in B.S. in Aerospace and Mechanical Engineering.
 He is returning to OSU to earn a Masters in MAE, while continuing research on turboelectric propulsion systems for unmanned aircraft.
 Johnathan is the Aerodynamics Lead for Project Boom and is responsible for the overall shape of their aircraft(s).
 He enjoys surfing and being able to enjoy the outdoors with his family and two kids.

-Jake is a current Senior in Aeronautical and Astronautical Engineering at Purdue University and will receive his B.S. in May 2021.
+Jake was a Senior in Aeronautical and Astronautical Engineering at Purdue University, receiving his B.S. in May 2021.
 Jake also interned at General Atomics – Electromagnetics in their Missile Defense and Space Systems group where he worked with a team of interns in developing the conceptual design of a low-cost missile.
 Jake also enjoys hiking, running, as well as playing and writing music.

 Gaurav is a recent graduate from the University of Manchester with an MEng in Mechanical Engineering.
 With a passion for effective mechanical design, he supplemented his studies by working with competitive Design-Make-Test groups on campus such as the Manchester CanSat Project and Underwater Robotics at Berkeley.
 He has also interned with HiPeRLab Berkeley, working on UAV control.
 With an avid interest in aviation and motorsport, he looks forward to pursuing a career in those industries.
 In his free time, he likes to sketch, play music and tennis.

 Abdalrahman (Mann) Mansy is a recent graduate of Oklahoma State University where he earned B.S. degrees in Mechanical Engineering and Aerospace Engineering.
-Mann was heavily involved on campus during his undergraduate career, from conducting undergraduate research to participating on the college student council.
-Mann was also involved with propulsion technology, working on a hybrid turboelectric propulsion system for his senior capstone project.
-He will be continuing his academic career at Oklahoma State University, pursuing a M.S in Aerospace Engineering with a focus on UAS development.
-In his free time, he enjoys hiking, traveling, cooking, gaming, and playing music.
+Mann was heavily involved in conducting undergraduate research, and participating on the college student council.
+Mann was also involved with propulsion technology, working on a hybrid turboelectric propulsion system.
+He is pursuing a M.S in Aerospace Engineering at Oklahoma State University with a focus on UAS development.

 Minos Park is a graudating senior at University of California at Berkeley.
 With a background in computer science and robotics, Minos is interested in finding novel approaches to solving problems using computation, and validating them with experiments.
 Previously interned as a data engineer, and currently working at Cal’s robotics lab doing UAV related research.